Sumudu-Sahan/LinkedInManager/README.md

 }
 ```

-# Step : 2- Add the dependency
+### Step : 2- Add the dependency
 ```
 dependencies {
         implementation 'com.github.Sumudu-Sahan:LinkedInManager:V1.0'
 }
 ```

-# Step : 3 - Inherit your activity from linkedInManagerResponse
+### Step : 3 - Inherit your activity from linkedInManagerResponse
 ```
 public class MainActivity extends AppCompatActivity implements LinkedInManagerResponse{}
 ```

-# Step : 4 - Create a LinkedInRequestManager instance and initialize it.
+### Step : 4 - Create a LinkedInRequestManager instance and initialize it.
 ```
 LinkedInRequestManager linkedInRequestManager = new LinkedInRequestManager(Activity, LinkedInManagerResponse, "CLIENT ID", "CLIENT SECRET", "REDIRECTION URL");
 ```

-CLIENT ID, CLIENT SECRET and REDIRECTION URL is available at LinkedIn Developer Console
+CLIENT ID, CLIENT SECRET and REDIRECTION URL is available at LinkedIn Developer Console.
 When Providing the Redirection URL, Please add that in this format.
 (Without the / after the domain)
 Ex :- https:www.example.com

-# Step : 5 - invoke the showAuthenticateView() with a mode to start the sign in process
+### Step : 5 - invoke the showAuthenticateView() with a mode to start the sign in process
 ```
 linkedInRequestManager.showAuthenticateView(mode);
 ```

-# Available modes
+### Available modes
 ```
 LinkedInRequestManager.MODE_EMAIL_ADDRESS_ONLY - will return only the email address LinkedInRequestManager.MODE_LITE_PROFILE_ONLY - will return only the profile data LinkedInRequestManager.MODE_BOTH_OPTIONS - will return both email address and profile data
 ```

-# To get the user's First name, last name and profile ID, use the following overrided method in your activity which is inherited from LinkedInManagerResponse
+## To get the user's First name, last name and profile ID, use the following overrided method in your activity which is inherited from LinkedInManagerResponse
 ```
 @Override
     public void onGetProfileDataSuccess(LinkedInUserProfile linkedInUserProfile) {